studioml/studio/docs/hyperparams.md

 Note that option `--hyperparam` can be used several times for different hyperparameters; however, keep in mind that grid size grows exponentially with number of hyperparameters to try.

+## Cloud workers
+Waiting till your local machine runs all experiments one after another can be daunting.
+Fortunately, we can outsource the compute to google cloud or Amazon EC2.
+Please refer to [cloud_workers.md](cloud workers) for setup instructions; all the custom hardware configuration options can be applied to the hyperparameter search as well.

+    studio-runner --hyperparam=lr=0.01:0.01:0.1 --metric=val_loss:min --cloud=gcloud --num-workers=4 train_mnist_keras.py

+will spin up 4 cloud workers, connect the to the queue and run experiments in parallel.
+Beware of spinning up too many workers - if a worker starts up and finds that everything in the queue is done, it will (for now) listen to the queue indefinitely waiting for the work, and won't shut down automatically.